juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   token: ${JUICEFS_TOKEN}
   access-key: ${ACCESS_KEY}
   secret-key: ${SECRET_KEY}
-  # Replace the example address with the actual on-prem web console URL
+  # On-prem environments must specify the Web Console URL in the Mount Pod environment variable, replace the example address with the actual on-prem web console URL
+  # Apart from this, you can also put other variables in the envs field, see code snippet in the last section for more
   envs: '{"BASE_URL": "http://console.example.com/static"}'
-  # If you need to specify more authentication options, fill in juicefs auth parameters below.
+  # If you need to specify more authentication options, fill in juicefs auth parameters below
   # format-options: bucket2=xxx,access-key2=xxx,secret-key2=xxx
+  # If encryption is enabled for the file system, you might need to add the JFS_RSA_PASSPHRASE environment variable in the envs field, and also include the RSA private key in the encrypt_rsa_key field, read the code snippet in the last section for more
+  # encrypt_rsa_key: xxx
 ```

 Fields description: